mariopartyrd/marioparty4/README.md

 > [!NOTE]
 > The following has only been tested with `GMPE01_00`
 >
-> Linux, MacOS, and x64 support to come later.
+> MacOS support to come later.

 After you've built the files for GameCube, run the following command to generate the project for the port: